matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

     }

 with the querystring
 ?public_key=``public_key``.
-A JSON object will be returned, and the key is considered valid if the object contains a key named ``valid`` whose value is ``true``.
-If this cannot be verified, the invitation must be rejected.
+A JSON object will be returned.
+The invitation is valid if the object contains a key named ``valid`` which is ``true``.
+Otherwise, the invitation MUST be rejected.
+This request is idempotent, and may be retried by the homeserver.

-If a homeserver is joining a room for the first time because of an ``m.room.third_party_invite``, the server which is already participating in the room MUST validate that the public key used for signing is still valid, by checking ``key_validity_url`` in the above described way.
+If a homeserver is joining a room for the first time because of an ``m.room.third_party_invite``, the server which is already participating in the room (which is chosen as per the standard server-server specification) MUST validate that the public key used for signing is still valid, by checking ``key_validity_url`` in the above described way.

 No other homeservers may reject the joining of the room on the basis of ``key_validity_url``, this is so that all homeservers have a consistent view of